 • Wivenhoe Pipeline route

-The team will be working Mondays to Saturdays, 6am to 6pm.
+The team will be working Mondays to Saturdays, between 6am to 6pm.

 Affected residents will be notified before the start of construction and if any work needs to be conducted outside of these hours.